consistent-milk12/docs-md/docs/docs_md/index.md

 }
 ```

-Command-line arguments for docs-md.
+Command-line arguments for direct generation (no subcommand).

 The tool accepts input from two mutually exclusive sources:
 1. A local rustdoc JSON file (`--path`)
-2. A crate name to fetch from docs.rs (`--crate-name`) - Note: currently non-functional
-   as docs.rs doesn't serve rustdoc JSON files publicly.
+2. A directory of rustdoc JSON files (`--dir`)

 #### Fields